Store workers become enforcers of social distancing rules

 “The industry is acutely focused on safety protocols as they reopen.
 But consumers need to keep this top of mind,” Brewer said.

-While shopping at a Costco in Midlothian, Virginia, Wendy Alonzo said markings on the floor indicating proper social distancing were good reminders.
-She said she never says anything to other shoppers violating social distancing, but she gets frustrated when they seem oblivious that they are blocking an aisle, forcing her to squeeze by.
+At a Costco in Midlothian, Virginia, Wendy Alonzo said markings on the floor indicating proper social distancing were good reminders.
+She said she gets frustrated when other customers seem oblivious that they are blocking an aisle, forcing her to squeeze by.

 “And then they kind of side-eye like you are too close, but it’s like you’re blocking the way, and I’m not going to wait here all day for you to make your decision whether you want eggs or milk or cheese,” Alonzo said Wednesday.